777arc/PySDR/content/cyclostationary.rst

    :align: center
    :target: ../_images/raised_cosine_freq.svg
    :alt: The raised cosine filter in the frequency domain with a variety of roll-off values

+Note that :math:`\beta=0` corresponds to an infinitely long pulse shape and thus is not practical.
+Also note that :math:`\beta=1` does *not* correspond to a rectangular pulse shape.
+The roll-off factor is typically chosen to be between 0.2 and 0.4 in practice.

 We can simulate a BPSK signal with a raised-cosine pulse shaping using the following code snippet; note the first 5 lines and last 4 lines are the same as rectangular BPSK: